moneybutton/yours-channels/docs/yours_lightning_03.md

 ## Protocols

-As there are inherent malleability problems if two parties fund a payment channel, we use a version where ony one party funds.
+As there are inherent malleability problems if two parties fund a payment channel, we use a version where only one party funds.

 ### Creating the payment